 “I saw the charts that noted what made a patient more or less likely to succeed.
 I read about the ‘unexpected failures.’
 According to the book the ‘unexpected failures’ were those attractive, intelligent, promising young women who had, against all expectation, offed themselves in the years post-discharge.

 I knew I shouldn’t be reading but I couldn’t stop.
 I read for clues to my own prognosis.
 It didn’t look good.”

 Though Lizzie’s hospitalization is set in the ’90s, Scanlon evokes a disconcerting sense of timelessness, as though what happened to this “promising” woman has happened before and is still happening somewhere right now.
 Scanlon weaves pastiche and cultural references about women, talent, and madness into a vivid, expertly crafted story that is almost impossible to put down.

-Promising Young Women is published, like our previous pick Who Was Changed And Who Was Dead, by Dorothy, a small publisher that releases two books by women a year.
+Promising Young Women is published, like our previous pick Who Was Changed And Who Was Dead by Dorothy, a small publisher that releases two books by women a year.
 More information about Dorothy is available here.
-We are delighted to be featuring this book for sale in the first month of its publication.
-Suzanne Scanlon is an actress and writer in Chicago, and this is her first book.

 When you buy an Emily Book, you gain access to our forums, where you can discuss our books with other readers.